The John Larroquette Show: Decline and cancellation

 In an attempt to boost the third season opener, but without increasing the budget, it featured a faux guest appearance by Kelsey Grammer as Dr. Frasier Crane, whom John calls for advice (not knowing he is on Frasier's live radio program).
 Ratings did not improve, however.
 John and Carly got married in the third-season finale while Catherine was seemingly pregnant with John's child.
 It was revealed that Catherine was experiencing a phantom pregnancy and left the show.
 The John Larroquette Show was cancelled abruptly one month into its fourth season, the last episode airing on October 30, 1996, showing John and Officer Eggers on a date at a Halloween party.
 Six episodes remained unaired until being shown on the USA Network years later.

 Production

 The series was originally to be called Crossroads; however, NBC wished to make the most of John Larroquette's popularity from his previous role on Night Court, and insisted on naming the show after him.

 The show was videotaped, but processed by NBC to make it look like it was recorded on film.
 Reruns on other networks had the show in its original videotaped format.

+Subsequent Airings and Home Release

+The series was repeated several times, but by the early 2000's was no longer being transmitted on any terrestrial or cable television network globally.

+The series has never been made available for home release.
+Online searches for access to the series would only lead to bootlegged copies of the series recorded off-air at some point in the later 1990's and in very poor quality.

+In 2024 "Rewind TV", broadcasting in some US states, ran the series in full.
+This was the first time the series was made available for consumption in over 2 decades.